 A thorough understanding of the syllabus goes a long way in ensuring the right preparations for the HSC board exams.
-Students can also refer to the mp board nic 2020 paper along with the syllabus to get an idea about the exam pattern.
+Students can also refer to the MP board sample paper along with the syllabus to get an idea about the exam pattern.
 It will also help students to grasp the amount of effort required from an examination point of view and plan their academic year accordingly.

 At BYJU’S, we are always trying to make it as much easier as it is possible for the students by providing all the information they need on MP Board.
-Obtaining and publishing updated syllabus from official sources is a part of this endeavour.
+Obtaining and publishing an updated syllabus from official sources is a part of this endeavour.
+For the year, 2021-2022 the syllabus was reduced by 30%, to make up for the academic loss, due to the Covid-19.

 |Unit 1: Relations and Functions